JacobMiske/JacobMiske.github.io/_pages/05_CS_Show.md

 - HDD types: general purpose and cold

 Third option for storage is Amazon EFS (elastic file system).
+- Multiple EC2 can reach the same EFS.
+- Elastic
+- NFS v4.0
+- Compatible with Linux AMIs

+EFS can only attach to one VPC at a time.
+The most common model is S3.
+It is implemented as a distributed model.
+The S3 is eventually consistent across redundancies.
+S3 standard is cheaper for upload/download, most for access.

+Access through IAM, bucket policy, or IALs.
+Virtually unlimited.
+Region scoped.
+Design for eleven 9's.

 ##### 1.1: Choose Reliable Resilient Storage